winblues/web/main/content/posts/joy-of-linux-theming.md

 Maybe the imprecision of the term “Linux distribution” is most evident when arguments arise over what is and isn’t a distro.
 It has always been problematic to define a distribution as simply a curated collection of software plus a Linux kernel -— but that definition is now especially lacking, as it could just as easily describe any Containerfile for a bootable container.
 Ultimately, “I know it when I see it” may be the best we can do when deciding whether a project deserves the label Linux distribution or not.

 Finally, to address the original question about the necessity of spinning up a new distro just for a theme: creating a bootable container with a consistent visual design and curated set of applications can bring a bit of **joy and levity**.
-At this moment, my laptop is booted from a container that I have created myself and I can recognize that the operating system being used to draft these words is the product of my own artistic and creative expression -- built on the work of countless other human beings.
+At this moment, my laptop is booted from a container that I have created myself.
+The operating system being used to draft these words is the product of my own artistic and creative expression -- built on the work of countless other human beings.
 And that brings me joy.

 ---